aakanksha-27/GPU-Accelerated-Batch-Image-Filtering-Using-CUDA/README.md

 - Managing device memory for batch image processing
 - Combining CUDA libraries with custom kernels
 - Performance benefits of GPU parallelism for image workloads

+## Proof of GPU Execution

+All experiments were executed on Google Colab with an NVIDIA GPU.
+Screenshots showing GPU availability, code execution, and image filtering results are available in the `screenshots/` directory.

+The project processes hundreds of MNIST images in a single execution using CUDA-accelerated operations via CuPy.